jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Linux_by_Workspace.txt

         If you cannot find it press F2 to open or close the "Logs & others" view.
 Once it is open select the "Build Log" tab, but if it is not available then right clock on an existing tab and then goto toggle \
         in the pop up context menu and click on "Build log"

+    NOTES:
+    1) If the NassiShneiderman-plugin fails to build with a boost error then try the following:
+        a) Check you have install the libboost-dev package by running the following command: dpkg -l | grep libboost | grep dev

+        b) Explicitly set the boost-libdirby adding the following line to the configure-line above:
+            "--with-boost-libdir=LIB_DIR"
+           NOTE: Depending on your system, LIB_DIR might be "/usr/lib" or "/usr/lib64".

 Update Code::Blocks Build directories:
     Once you have successfully built Code::Blocks you will need to run a script file to update the devel and output directories to copy the needed files.
 To do this run the file below from the src directory: